Christian Yelich Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

-- Among the qualified hitters in MLB action, he ranks 47th in batting average, 20th in on-base percentage, and 78th in slugging.
+- Among the qualified hitters in MLB play, he ranks 51st in batting average, 25th in on-base percentage, and 78th in slugging.

-- In 65.4% of his 78 games this season, Yelich has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Yelich has reached base via a hit in 52 games this year (of 79 played), and had multiple hits in 22 of those games.

-- He has gone deep in 10.3% of his games this year, and 2.7% of his trips to the dish.
+- He has gone deep in eight games this year (10.1%), homering in 2.7% of his plate appearances.

-- In 24 games this year (30.8%), Yelich has picked up an RBI, and in nine of those games (11.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Yelich has had an RBI in 25 games this season (31.6%), including nine multi-RBI outings (11.4%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 48.7% of his games this year, with more than one run scored in 20.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.